Dembelinho/Terjman_AI/README.md

 - Our solution can be used by enterprises in this way:

-  1- We give them the possibility to create their own Darija_Assistances (**X_DARIJA_AI**) with their documents(RAG parts) in a specific fields, by a UI that contains several fields for more flexibility
+  1- We give them the possibility to create their own Darija_Assistance (**X_DARIJA_AI**) with their documents (RAG parts) in specific fields, via an UI that contains several fields for more flexibility

   2- They have the choice between using their local LLM model or our LLMs models.